mousebird-consulting-inc/WhirlyGlobe/tutorial/screen_labels.md

 ### Label Details

 Let's look at what we did there.
-First, we created a <a href= "{{ site.baseurl }}/reference/ios_2_3/Classes/MaplyScreenLabel.html" target="_blank">MaplyScreenLabel</a>.
+First, we created a MaplyScreenLabel.
 We gave it some text, which was the country name and we gave it a location, the center of the country.
 Then it gets interesting.

-You may notice we're calling <a href= "{{ site.baseurl }}/reference/ios_2_3/Classes/MaplyBaseViewController.html#//api/name/addScreenLabels:desc:" target="_blank">addScreenLabels</a> to, ya know, add the labels.
+You may notice we're calling addScreenLabels to, ya know, add the labels.
 This method takes an array, so we make a small one and it takes a description dictionary.

 Description dictionaries are a little wacky.
-Rather than specify everything in the <a href= "{{ site.baseurl }}/reference/ios_2_3/Classes/MaplyScreenLabel.html" target="_blank">MaplyScreenLabel</a>, we stuff much of it in an NSDictionary and pass that in.
+Rather than specify everything in the MaplyScreenLabel, we stuff much of it in an NSDictionary and pass that in.
 This lets us leave lots of stuff out and gives it a styling sort of feel.

 The description dictionary contains entries for the font, outline details, and the text color.
-Consult the <a href= "{{ site.baseurl }}/reference/ios_2_3/Classes/MaplyBaseViewController.html#//api/name/addScreenLabels:desc:" target="_blank">addScreenLabels</a> method documentation for a full list of options.
+Consult the addScreenLabels method documentation for a full list of options.

 But there's one problem.
 Those labels are all on top of each other.
 Can we do anything about that?

 ### Layout Engine

 WhirlyGlobe-Maply has an interactive label and marker layout engine.
 All you have to do is use it.
-Right when you create the <a href= "{{ site.baseurl }}/reference/ios_2_3/Classes/MaplyScreenLabel.html" target="_blank">MaplyScreenLabel</a> do this.
+Right when you create the MaplyScreenLabel do this.

 {% highlight objc %}
 label.layoutImportance = 10.0;